MartinPellizzer/terrawhisper-compiler/articles/aloe-vera/medicine.md

-The following list summarize the 10 most important precautions you must take when you use aloe vera as a medicine.
+The following list summarizes the 10 most important precautions you must take when you use aloe vera as a medicine.